Frequently Asked Questions

 Treatment with an osteopathic practitioner is not covered by MSP as we are not physicians.
 However more and more extended benefits companies will now cover osteopathy so plese check with your company for the specifics of your plan.
 The cost of treatment will vary slightly between practitioner so please check with the individual for their fees.

 No you do not need a referral to visit an osteopathic practitoner.

-The SPMPO is not an official regulating body, nor is it able to certify any provincial recognition.
-Like other organisations of its kind in Canada and throughout the world, however, it is an association of professional osteopaths (or Osteopathic Practitioners in BC) committed to fostering education of the public about the profession, demonstrating accountability and ethical practice, and providing a list of practitioners whose training is known to be of a high standard.
+Osteopathy BC is not a regulating body, nor is it able to certify any provincial recognition.
+Like other organisations of its kind in Canada and throughout the world, it is an association of Osteopathic Practitioners committed to fostering education of the public about the profession, demonstrating accountability and ethical practice, and providing a list of practitioners whose training is known to be of a high standard.

 The training of osteopaths (called Osteopathic Practitioners within BC) and osteopathic physicians have the same origin - in the work of Dr. Andrew Taylor Still, MD.

 From early in the 20th century, however, these two fields were evolving differently.
 As the name indicates, osteopathic physicians are medical doctors.
 As such, they are trained to prescribe drugs, perform surgery, deliver babies, and to have the prerequisites to specialize in other branches of medicine.
 Osteopathic physicians are almost exclusively trained in the USA.
 Osteopaths (or Osteopathic Practitioners within BC) are not MDs, they are not trained in allopathic medicine but purely osteopathic manual treatment.
 Osteopaths are trained in many countries, all over the world.